 Remember celebrity endorsements?
 Michael Jordan and Nike.
 Oprah Winfrey and Weight Watchers.
 Influencer marketing takes the old-school celebrity endorsement and combines it with today’s content marketing.
 Instagram is a notorious social media platform for influencer marketing.
 Unlike celebrity endorsements of the past, anyone with a following can become an “influencer” and promote brands.

 Influencer marketing builds brand awareness.
 Like affiliate marketing, you’re leveraging the loyal following of the influencer.
 As a result, it’s a slow, organic strategy for lead generation.
 Like content marketing, it doesn’t directly sell your product.
 Rather, it “influences” the thousands of people who consume their content.
-Learn more about how to generate leads with social media by reading our article on the subject.

 7. Live Chat